StackStorm/st2/docs/install.md

 #### Deployment Script Installation

 Once you have your credentials you can download our deployment script and use it to install all the prerequisites and the Stanley packages.
-With this script, you can jump straight to the configuration section.
+With this script, you can jump straight to the [Confiuration](#Configuration) section.

 Ddownload the following script, and edit the USER and PASS variables to match the credentials you received from StackStorm.